-A typeface typically begins with either a concept or a desired visual expression.
-Alternatively, it may be crafted based on a specific technique.
-For instance, the Albaro typeface draws heavily from calligraphic principles, showcasing this approach.
+A typeface usually starts with a concept or a desired visual expression.
+It can also be developed based on a specific technique.
+For example, the Albaro typeface draws heavily from calligraphic principles, highlighting this method.

-Following an extensive period of work with the broad-nib pen, I carefully shaped the letters ‘Saturdyne’, getting them ready for digital use.
-This starting set eventually became a complete alphabet.
-I discovered that it was really helpful to regularly print out the alphabet and go over each letter with the broad-nib pen.
-This method made sure that the digital versions stayed faithful to the main ideas of calligraphy.
+After much work with the broad-nib pen, I carefully shaped the word ‘Saturdyne’, preparing them for digital use.
+This initial set eventually became the whole alphabet.
+I found it very helpful to regularly print out the alphabet and review each letter with the broad-nib pen.
+This method ensured that the digital versions reflected the main ideas of calligraphy.

 From a sketch made with the broad-nib pen…